 - 1) Except for cases in which we have instructed you to email something, we prefer that you contact us by email for administrative purposes only.
 For instance, you may email us to schedule an appointment outside of office hours. - 2) Professor Bierman should be your first resource for substantive questions.
-Dr. Bierman will often be available to meet immediately after class on Tuesdays and Thursdays, as well as Friday mornings, and also Wednesday afternoons beyond the stated office hours.
+Dr. Bierman will often be immediately after class Thursdays, as well Wednesday afternoons.
 Please do not hesitate to ask Dr. Bierman for an appointment.
-If Dr. Bierman is not available, contact the TA's for help with class material.
+If Dr. Bierman is not available, contact the TA for help with class material.